browserengineering/book/book/animations.md

 transition: opacity 2s;
 ```

-Then, whenever the `opacity` property of the element
+Then, whenever the `opacity` property of the target element
-change for any reason---including mutating its style attribute or
+changes for any reason---including mutating its style attribute or
-loading a style sheet---the browser smoothly interpolate between the
+loading a style sheet---the browser smoothly interpolates between the
 old and new values for two seconds.
 Here is an example:

 <iframe src="examples/example13-opacity-transition.html"></iframe>